Class Inheritance

 class child-class: access-mode parent1, access-mode parent2;

 The access-mode specifier for the base class affects how the members of that class are transmitted to the derived class.
 If it is public the public and protected members of the base class retain that access mode in the derived class.
 If it is protected, both public and protected members are transmitted as protected.
 In the private case, all members are transmitted as private.
 In all cases, private members in the base class are not accessible directly to the derived class and an accessor must be provided if they should be available.
-Declaring the base class public is most common due to the restrictions imposed by the other access modes.
+Declaring the base class public is the most common due to the restrictions imposed by the other access modes.

 Example